hsegnitz/php-fpm-munin-plugins/README.md

 * create a symlink for public/opcacheinfo.php into the document root of each domain used to monitor the respective pool.
 * be aware that opcode cache (and APC) are currently held by the master process.
 This means the pools share this memory.
-If you want this not to happen, start a master process per pool
+If you want this not to happen, start a master process per pool.
+  This can be achieved by running them in docker containers, but for those, you might need to copy the public/opcacheinfo.php instead of linking it.